-Shikoku was already divided into four provinces in earlier times.
-Their boundaries corresponded to those of today’s prefectures.
+Shikoku used to be divided into four provinces.
+The borders of the four provinces corresponded to those of today’s prefectures.

-In the north separated from the main island of Honshu by the Seto Inland Sea.
+It is separated from the main island of Honshu in the north by the Seto Inland Sea.
 On the south coast, the Pacific Ocean.